davidwfong/ViolinMelodyCNNs/README.md

 BEng in Electrical and Electronic Engineering at Imperial College London*

 ### Modules:
-- main.py - scripts run for project
+- main.ipynb - Jupyter Notebook used to run code for project
 - chooseRepresentation.py - functions for plotting spectrograms
 - preprocessing.py - functions for preprocessing of data to be input to CNN
 - training.py - functions for training Single and Multi-Task CNNs